dpc/rdedup/docs/examples/regular-backups-with-rdup.md

-# Using rdedup with rbup for regular backups
+# Using rdedup with rdup for regular backups

-This is a simple example of a script used to backup regularly with rbup as the utility stream the file / folder structure as well as the data into a ```name``` in your rdedup repo.
+This is a simple example of a script used to backup regularly with rdup as the utility stream the file / folder structure as well as the data into a ```name``` in your rdedup repo.